hugomg/xjump/README.md

 * theme : Name of a custom sprite theme bundled with xjump.
 Ex.: jumpnbump
 * highscoreFile : Path to a different highscore file

-    # This is an example xjump configuration file
+Here is an example of an xjump configuration file:

+    # This is a comment
     theme = jumpnbump
     highscoreFile = /home/me/xjumpscore